BankIDNorge/bankid-app-activation-spi/bankid-app-api.md

 BankID, must support the HA2-mechanism _bapp_.
 When a user downloads and activates the BankID app, Vipps will send a request to the issuing bank to add the _bapp_ HA2 mechanism (OTP) to the users BankID.

-In order for Vipps to request BankID app to be added as OTP mechanism for a users BankID, the bank must implement the API described here.
+In order for Vipps to request BankID app to be added as HA2 mechanism for a users BankID, the bank must implement the API described here.

 ## Vipps request server